codehouseRBLX/AntiBot/README.md

 # I found an issue/I have a suggestion

 Great!
 Community feedback is the best way to improve this system!
-You can either submit a pull request with some changes, or open an issue.
+You can either submit a pull request with some changes, or open a new issue/suggestion.

+If you are submitting a pull request, please take a look at our contribution guide [here](https://github.com/codehouseRBLX/AntiBot/CONTRIBUTE.md)